 - Eye damage: Direct exposure to UV radiations can result in photokeratitis (snow blindness), and cataracts.

 - Immune system damage: Effects of UV rays include impairment of the immune system.
 Increased exposure to UV rays weakens the response of the immune system.

-- Accelerated aging of skin: Constant exposure to UV radiation can cause photo allergy, which results in the outbreak of rash in fair-skinned people.
+- Accelerated aging of skin: Constant exposure to UV radiation can cause photo allergy, which results in the outbreak of rashes in fair-skinned people.